Playing With: Grade Skipper

-- Straight: Bob is 13, but is starting high school.
+- Straight: Bob is thirteen, but is starting high school.

-- Exaggerated: Bob is an infant, but he has a PHD in astrophysics from Harvard.
+- Exaggerated: Despite being an infant, Bob has a PhD in astrophysics from Harvard.

 - Downplayed: Bob is one year ahead in school because his parents felt he was ready to start kindergarten early.

 - Justified: Bob is two grades ahead in school because he had tested out of second grade into fourth.